crytic/building-secure-contracts/program-analysis/echidna/advanced/interacting-with-offchain-data-via-ffi.md

 ## Introduction

-Since the implementation of the HEVM cheat codes in Echidna, it is possible to interact with off-chain data by means of the `ffi` cheatcode.
+It is possible for Echidna to interact with off-chain data by means of the `ffi` cheatcode.
 This function allows the caller to execute an arbitrary command on the system running Echidna and read its output, enabling the possibility of getting external data into a fuzzing campaign.

 ## A word of caution